-There are circumstances in which named does not preserve the case of owner names of records: if a zone file defines records of different types with the same name, but the capitalization of the name is different (e.g., "www.example.com/A" and "WWW.EXAMPLE.COM/AAAA"), then all responses for that name use the first version of the name that was used in the zone file.
+There are circumstances in which named does not preserve the case of owner names of records: if a zone file defines records of different types with the same name, but the capitalization of the name is different (e.g., resolver-query-timeout This is the amount of time in milliseconds that the resolver spends attempting to resolve a recursive query before failing.
+The default and minimum is 10000 and the maximum is 30000.
+Setting it to 0 results in the default being used.

+"www.example.com/A" and "WWW.EXAMPLE.COM/AAAA"), then all responses for that name use the first version of the name that was used in the zone file.
 This limitation may be addressed in a future release.
 However, domain names specified in the rdata of resource records (i.e., records of type NS, MX, CNAME, etc.) always have their case preserved unless the client matches this ACL.